tsmith512/tsmithcreative/_projects/2019-11-21-support-tiers-of-service.md

 ## Results

-The company will begin rolling these plans out to clients as their agreements renew beginning in 2020Q1.
-However, this structure has already allowed the department to adjust its qualifications process for new and renewing accounts.
+The company rolled these plans out in 2020H1 and successfully converted about 50% of their existing contracts to the new plans.
+Even before that, however, this structure allowed the department to adjust its qualifications process for new contracts and renewals.

 ---